munificent/craftinginterpreters/book/closures.md

 </aside>

-The technique I explain here comes the design of the Lua VM.
+The technique I explain here comes from the design of the Lua VM.
 It is fast, parsimonious with memory, and relatively little code to implement.
 Even more impressive, it fits naturally into the single-pass compilers clox and Lua both use.
 It is somewhat intricate, though.
 It might take a while before all the